lee1995hao/she_and_owen/README.md

-＃she and owen imply by Seokho Lee
+＃ she and owen imply by Seokho Lee